Taweilo/usa-house-price-prediction/README.md

 Badge [source](https://shields.io/)

  <img src="https://www.bouzaien.com/post/house-pricing-prediction/featured.png" width="1100" height="450">
-This project will follow the Business Analysis (BA) workflow to address house price prediction using data mining techniques.
-The business problem is creating a machine-learning model that can accurately predict house prices based on the provided features.
-Real estate agents can utilize this model to evaluate the property.
+This project will follow the Business Analysis (BA) workflow to address house price prediction using linear regression techniques.
+The business problem is creating a regression model that can accurately predict house prices based on the provided features.
+Therefore, real estate agents can utilize this model to evaluate the property.

 ```
 ├── Image